Search This Blog

 On those nights, under the artificial glare, in the middle of it all, you never really hear the crowd - for me that was mostly true.
 We were simply out there doing what we had been doing since we were 7 years old.
 My Tailback had been there, in his position, next to me since the third grade.
 Buds.

-On game night, the hundreds of laps, the two days, the heat, the dust, the dirt, the fame, and the coaches, all melt away.
-The Band, your parents in the stands, the Glee Club(hurl), and even the cheerleaders, fade into the background - you see, they are all on the sidelines.
+On game night, the hundreds of laps, the two-a-days, the heat, the dust, the dirt, the fame, and the coaches, all melt away.
+The Band, your parents in the stands, the Glee Club(hurl), and even the cheerleaders, fade into the background - they are all on the sidelines.

 On the Sidelines, so many live vicariously through us.